ugljanin/BP-masking-and-fragmentation/README.md

 - **Fragmenting** tasks into BPMN groups based on coupling thresholds, or
 - **Masking** tasks based on privacy values.

+It allows applying masking and then fragmentation and vice-versa.
+Just make sure you update source BPMN file to be the one that is generated.

 It preserves BPMN-DI data so that the output remains viewable in BPMN modelers (Camunda Modeler, bpmn.io, etc.).

 ---